 The first time I visited Fushimi Inari Taisha was way back in January of 2016.
 Since then I have been to the heritage site a couple of times but I never came around to writing about it.

 Fushimi Inari-taisha (伏見稲荷大社) is the head shrine of the Kami Inari, located in Fushimi-ku area of Kyoto.
-The shrine sits at the base of a hill also named Inari which is about 230 meters above sea level.
-Even though most of the larger structures are located right at the base, numerous trails lead right up to the summit of the Inari mountain.
+The shrine sits at the base of a hill also named Inari, which is about 230 meters above sea level.
+Most of the larger structures are located right at the base, however for the adventurous types, numerous trails lead right up to the summit of the Inari mountain where you can find some very old and interesting shrines.

 The Great Torii of Fushimi Inari Taisha

 The wooden ones are always colored in bright vermilion.
 Though commonly built at a scale that comfortably fits a small group of people, they range from miniature torii placed on shrines by worshipers to mighty structures such as this gate leading to Fushimi Inari Taisha.

 Beyond the Torii, you will find the entrance gate to the shrine guarded with statues of foxes.
-These foxes are the guardian spirits of the Inari shrines and messengers for the gods.
+These foxes are considered as the guardian spirits of the Inari shrines and messengers for the gods.

 A brief history of Fushimi Inari Taisha

 Fushimi Inari Shrine is dedicated to Inari, the Shinto deity of rice cultivation and business success.
 This deity grants a wide variety of prayers, from gokoku hojo (better crop output) to shobai hanjo (business prosperity), and in some regions of Japan, anzan (safe childbirth), manbyo heiyu (being completely cured of any illness), and gokaku kigan (prayers for academic success).
 Owing to the popularity of Inari’s division and re-enshrinement, this shrine is said to have as many as 32,000 sub-shrines (分社 bunsha) throughout Japan.

 The earliest structures for the Shrine were built as early as 711 CE on the Inariyama hill.
 The shrine was later re-located to the base of the hill in 816 on the request of the monk Kūkai.